<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 5. Integrate CLM software with your existing tech stack

 New approaches to contract management - processes or technology - need to align with what users want and how they currently work.
-If teams are already using a specific tech stack, your new solution or way of working needs to should work alongside what’s already in place, rather than replace them.
+If teams are already using a specific tech stack, your new solution or way of working needs to work alongside what’s already in place, rather than replace them.

-If you introduce new contract management processes or a CLM system with little buy-in, don't expect to achieve success straight away."
+If you introduce new contract management processes or a CLM system with little buy-in, don't expect to achieve success straight away.

 Learning a new way of working makes life harder for stakeholders.
 They may be tempted to find workarounds, and stay in their preferred solutions.
 This will only bury your contracts further in silos - making them difficult to locate and manage.